forbesye/cs373/HTML_CSS_JS_React.md

 I made a [Code Sandbox](https://codesandbox.io/s/react-playground-forked-uqxve) with this component, so you can see it work and mess around with the code.

+Here's a version of the [Cat Pics](https://codesandbox.io/s/react-playground-forked-28j53?file=/index.js) implemented in React!

 I'll show how to create a basic React app in an upcoming guide, and how to deploy it to AWS.

 ## Useful Links